IBM/reactive-code-workshop/akka/readme.md

 #### 2b.
 Collapse lots of observables back together

-Make `dumpObservableToStdOut` print individual words again.
+Make `dumpSourceToStdOut` print individual words again.

 1. Use `flatMapConcat` or `flatMapMerge` to recombine list from step 1 above
 2. Use `flatMapConcat` or `flatMapMerge` to process list from step 2 above